-ERIN RAPACKI is founder & product strategy consultant at Machine Inbound, Inc. At the time of the interview, Erin Rapacki was the Marketing Director for Suitable Technologies, makers of the Beam telepresence robot.
+ERIN RAPACKI is founder & product strategy consultant at Machine Inbound, Inc. At the time of our interview she was the marketing director for Suitable Technologies, makers of the Beam telepresence robot.
 The Beam allows people to beam into what is basically Skype on wheels, and then drive themselves around using the arrow keys on their keyboards.
 The company was founded in 2009 when a remote electrical engineer living in Indiana became frustrated that he wasn’t a more prominent part of his team in California.
 Using spare robot parts, he built the first prototype.
 The team found it so useful that they decided to commercialize it and turn it into a product.
-Robots like this give remote people a real presence and essentially allow them to be in two places at once.
+As Erin puts it, “Telepresence is a technology worth experiencing.”

 Her tips for working remotely:

 - Having a Beam works best when there’s an office or a headquarters with remote employees.

 - It doesn’t works so well when the entire team is distributed and there’s no central office.

 - Telepresence is a technology worth experiencing.